Italian Ricotta Cookies

 • All purpose flour

 • Ricotta cheese – As I said before, these cookies don’t taste like cheese.
-But the ricotta does lend a light flavor to the cookies and adds to their texture, making them moist and soft.
+But, the ricotta does lend some richness to the cookies and adds to their texture, making them moist and soft.

-1. Cream your butter and sugar together.
+• Cream your butter and sugar together.
 You want to do this for 3-4 minutes.
 You’ll actually notice the change in color and texture.
-This step helps add air to the cookie dough that’s important for your cookies to rise properly.

-4. Dry ingredients.
-Add them to the mix and mix together just until combined.
-Don’t over mix or you could end up with tough cookies.
+• Add the dry ingredients.
+Add them to the mix and stir everything together just until combined.

-5. Scoop out your cookies and bake them.
+• Scoop out your cookies and bake them.
 You could refrigerate the dough if you want to make it ahead, but you don’t need to.
 The cookies bake great either way.
-Just be sure to scoop out balls that are no larger than one tablespoon or the cookies could end up spreading too much.
+Just be sure to scoop out balls that are no larger than one tablespoon, or the cookies could end up spreading too much.

-6. Make the icing.
-It’s a simple combination of powdered sugar, milk, butter and vanilla extract.
+• Make the icing.
+It’s a simple combination of powdered sugar, milk, butter, and vanilla extract.
 Just whisk it all together!

-7. Dip the cookies in the icing and add sprinkles!
+• Dip the cookies in the icing and add sprinkles!
 Turn the cookies upside down and dip them.
-Shake of the excess icing, then add sprinkles.
+Shake off the excess icing, then add sprinkles.
 The sprinkles do tend to bleed from the moisture of the icing after sitting overnight, so if you want them to look nicer I’d suggest icing and adding sprinkles shortly before serving.

 Read transcript